Steroids for brain tumours

 What are steroids?

-Steroids are hormones that are produced naturally in our bodies in small amounts.
-They help to control swelling when our body is injured.
+Steroids are hormones that your body naturally produces in small amounts.
+They help to control swelling when your body is injured.

 Sometimes our bodies don’t produce enough to reduce the swelling.
 Fortunately, steroids created in a laboratory for medical purposes can be given in these cases.